Create and Deploy data loss prevention policies

 - After you've created the policy and set its state to Keep it off, do a final review it with your stakeholders.

-- Change the state to Test it out first.
+- Change the state to Run the policy in simulation mode.
 The location scope can be broad at this point so you can gather data on the behavior of the policy across multiple locations or just start with a single location.

 - Tune the policy based on the behavior data so that it better meets the business intent.

-- Change the state to Test it out first and show policy tips.
+- Change the state to Run the policy in simulation mode and show policy tips.
 Refine the scope of locations to support a pilot group if needed and make use of includes/excludes so that the policy is first rolled out to that pilot group.

 - Gather user feedback and alert and event data, if needed tune the policy and your plans more.
 Make sure you address all the issues that your users bring up.
 Your users will most likely encounter issues and raise question things that you didn't think of during the design phase.
 Develop a group of super users at this point.
 They can be a resource to help train other users as the scope of the policy is increased and more users come onboard.
 Before you go to the next stage of deployment, make sure that the policy is achieving your control objectives.

 - Change the state to Turn it on right away.
 The policy is fully deployed.
 Monitor DLP alerts and DLP activity explorer.
 Address alerts.